adolfintel/TDF/README.md

 Note: HDR is not supported by X11, you must be using Wayland for this to work.

 __`TDF_VKD3D`__
 Whether to install VKD3D-Proton, which provides DirectX 12 emulation through Vulkan.
 If this is disabled, Wine's version of VKD3D is used instead, which has very poor game compatibility compared to this version.
+Requires `TDF_DXVK` to be set to `1`.

 Possible values:
 * `1` (default): use VKD3D-Proton